-GYLA's initial monitoring effort was designed to cover only the Tbilisi City Court; however, in the future GYLA plans to expand the program to other selected courts throughout the country.
+GYLA's initial monitoring effort was designed to cover only the Tbilisi City Court: however, in the future GYLA plans to expand the program to other selected courts throughout the country.
 To implement the program, GYLA recruited and trained three monitors who possess a legal education.
 The monitors went to the courthouse every day and attended court hearings at random, usually two to four hearings per court visit.
-Given the complexities of the criminal trial process, GYLA's monitors attended individual court hearings and reported on what they observed in those hearings; they did not follow single cases from start to finish.
+Given the complexities of the criminal trial process.
+GYLA's monitors attended individual court hearings and reported on what they observed in those hearings; they did not follow single cases from start to finish.
 The monitors witnessed the statements and behavior of the courtroom actors which indicated their compliance or noncompliance with the due process requirements of Georgian and international law, and recorded those observations.
-According to the methodology GYLA did not study and analyze case materials and judgments.

 They, working with experienced GYLA attorneys, then collated and analyzed the information gathered and generated "findings" based on the analysis.
 The findings represent the core offering of GYLA's monitoring report.
 The findings will, at some later point, provide the basis for recommendations by GYLA designed to bring Georgian criminal proceedings into compliance with Georgian law and internationally accepted due process norms.
 At this stage of its development, the monitoring project does not aim to analyze the quality of judgments made by the court on the merits of the cases observed.

-This report presents the findings of proceedings monitored by GYLA at the Criminal Cases Panel of the Tbilisi City Court during October, November and December 2011.
-During this period, three GYLA observers monitored 283 proceedings.
-These proceedings included 101 hearings on first appearance (preventative measures); 66 pre-trial hearings; 50 plea agreement hearings; and 66 main trial hearings.
+This report presents the findings of proceedings monitored by GYLA at the Criminal Cases Panel of the Tbilisi City Court during January, February and March 2012.
+During this period, three GYLA observers monitored 237 proceedings.
+These proceedings included 84 hearings on first appearance (preventative measures); 60 pre-trial hearings; 56 plea agreement hearings; and 37 main trial hearings.